samuelfuchs/accessible-accordion/README.md

 # Accessible Accordion

 ## This project demonstrates a simple accordion built with accessibility in mind, following WCAG 2.1 guidelines.

+I could've followed best practices and create separate branches for each feature and fix, but i kept my commits to the `main` branch for simplicity.

 Step by step
 1. Project Configuration